 Sometimes you submit a story, and it keeps getting rejected.
 What do you do?
 How many times do you keep going?
 It’s tempting to say forever, but that’s not realistic, so let me tell you what I think.

-Just keep in mind that this is not a hard rule: I’ve seen stories rejected 16 or 20 times only to be eventually accepted by a Pro market, without any changes.
+Just keep in mind that this is not a hard rule: I’ve seen stories rejected 16 or 20 times only to be eventually accepted by a Pro market without any changes.
 That’s to prove that acceptance is a combination of what the editor likes and what their market had already published or has in their inventory.
 Sometimes your story is perfect, but it’s too similar to another story published last month.
 In that case, you are out of luck.

 Short Story Submission Pathway

-If you fail to sell your story to a pro-market, move down to semi-pro markets and then to token markets following the same logic as above.
+If you fail to sell your story to a pro-market, move down to semi-pro markets and then token markets, following the same logic as above.
 If you get some feedback and feel like your story got stronger, go back to Pro markets, but keep in mind not resubmitting your work to the markets that rejected you unless they specifically asked so.

 Publishing for free: good or bad?

-If you are serious about becoming a professionally published author, the answer easy: no, do not publish for free (unless you donate your work for certain worthy causes).
+If you are serious about becoming a professionally published author, the answer is easy: no, do not publish for free (unless you donate your work for certain worthy causes).
 Would you ever go to work and work for 8 hours then go to the boss and say: “you know what, don’t pay me today.
 Just working and having people look at me and appreciate my working is good enough for me.”

 Of course, you won’t.
 As a writer, I recommend that you strive to publish to paying markets for the most part.
 In the beginning, it is going to be hard, but try to get anything.
 Even if you get $5 for your work, it’s something that you earned for your potential future career.